Labreezy/LiveSplit.Dolphin.SA2/README.md

-# sonic-suggests-autosplitter
+# Livesplit.Dolphin.SA2

-An auto splitter for Sonic Suggests (v1.2+).
+An auto splitter for SA2B in Dolphin (NTSC-U).

 ## Compilation